oceanprotocol/docs/content/concepts/legal-reqs.md

 If you are:

 - contributing code to complete a _currently-open_ [Ocean Protocol bounty](/concepts/bounties/) or
-- a _current_ employee of BigchainDB GmbH or
+- a _current_ employee of BigchainDB GmbH
-- a _current_ employee of DEX Pte Ltd

 then there is nothing extra for you to do: licensing is already handled.